From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Relating Variants of Probabilistic Termination and Expected Complexity

 \begin{myproofsketch} The proofs for all lemmas in this section follow a similar structure.
-We always iteratively replace rewrite steps by ones that use the desired strategy and ensure that this does not increase the probability of convergence nor decrease the expected derivation length.
+We always iteratively replace rewrite steps by ones that use the desired strategy and ensure that this neither increases the probability of convergence nor decreases the expected derivation length.
 For this replacement, we lift the corresponding construction from the non-probabilistic to the probabilistic setting.
-However, this cannot be done directly but instead, we have to regard the ``limit'' of a sequence of transformation steps.
+However, this cannot be done directly but instead, we have to regard the limit of a sequence of transformation steps.

 Let $\PP$ be a PTRS that is non-overlapping, linear, and there exists an infinite $\fliftto_{\PP}$-rewrite sequence $\vec{\mu} = (\mu_n)_{n \in \IN}$ such that $\lim_{n \to \infty} |\mu_n|_{\PP} = c$ for some $c \in \IR$ with $0 \leq c < 1$.
 Our goal is to transform this sequence into an innermost sequence that converges with at most probability $c$.
 If the sequence is not yet an innermost one, then in $(\mu_n)_{n \in \IN}$ at least one rewrite step is performed with a redex that is not an innermost redex.
 Since $\PP$ is non-overlapping, we can replace a first such non-innermost rewrite step with an innermost rewrite step using a similar construction as in the non-probabilistic setting.
 In this way, we result in a rewrite sequence $\vec{\mu}^{(1)} = (\mu^{(1)}_n)_{n \in \IN}$ with $\lim_{n \to \infty} |\mu^{(1)}_n|_{\PP} = \lim_{n \to \infty} |\mu_n|_{\PP} = c$.
 Here, linearity is needed to ensure that the probability of convergence does not increase during this replacement.
 We can then repeat this replacement for every non-innermost rewrite step, i.e., we again replace a first non-innermost rewrite step in $(\mu^{(1)}_n)_{n \in \IN}$ to obtain $(\mu^{(2)}_n)_{n \in \IN}$ with the same convergence probability, etc. In the end, the limit of all these rewrite sequences $\vec{\mu}^{(\infty)} = \lim_{i \to \infty} (\mu^{(i)}_n)_{n \in \IN}$ is an innermost rewrite sequence that converges with probability at most $c$.